How public-private partnerships will revolutionize women farmer empowerment in rural Ghana

 Funders

-Bill and Melinda Gates Foundation, Canada, IDRC
+Canada, Gates Foundation, IDRC

 The Women Rear project, a collaboration of the International Livestock Research Institute (ILRI), CARE International and Cowtribe Technology Limited, is developing a model to improve access to vaccines for women livestock keepers in rural Ghana through a gender transformative approach and promotion of public-private partnerships.